Posted in Recipes on 14.05.2019

 - Stand the cauliflower upright on your cutting board and using a large sharp knife cut thick 'steaks'.
 I cut mine about 1 inch (2 1/2 cm) thick.
 The smaller outer florets will probably crumble off - I just roast those alongside the steaks!

-- Lay the steaks and smaller florets onto the other baking tray and in the small bowl put the lemon juice, chopped rosemary, garlic powder, turmeric, cayenne, salt and pepper
+- Lay the steaks and smaller florets onto the other baking tray and in the small bowl put the lemon juice, chopped rosemary, garlic powder, turmeric, cumin, salt and pepper

 - Brush each steak and floret with this mixture, coating well then pop in the oven when the 15 minute timer is up on the carrots